damdo/gobin/README.md

 ```

 ### LICENSE:
-This project uses third party libraries that are distributed under their own terms (See LICENSE-3RD-PARTY).
+This project uses third party libraries that are distributed under their own terms.
+See [`3RD-PARTY-LICENSE`](https://github.com/damdo/gobin/blob/master/3RD-PARTY-LICENSE)
 For the rest of it the MIT License (MIT) applies.
 See [`LICENSE`](https://github.com/damdo/gobin/blob/master/LICENSE) for more details